Kit a Diogelwch – Kit & Safety

 Specific weather conditions may influence competitor decisions about personal kit, but the Minimum Race Kit must be carried, based on the long, linear nature of the high mountain courses.
 The race also finishes at 1085m above sea level and competitors must have adequate layers to safeguard against rapid cooling at this height, even in fair weather.

-The Race Organiser and Race Marshals reserve the right to conduct a Kit Check at any time before or during the race, including at the finish on Yr Wyddfa.
+The Race Organiser and Race Marshals reserve the right to conduct Kit Spot-Checks at any time before or during the race, including at the finish on Yr Wyddfa.

 Any competitor found not carrying all items listed as ‘Minimum Race Kit’ will be disqualified: